AdaGold/betsy/README.md

     - Each item in the order with a quantity and line-item subtotal
     - A link to the item description page
     - Order total price
-    - DateTime the order was placed
+    - Date/time the order was placed
     - The current status of the order
 - Sign up to be a merchant using OAuth
     - Every merchant must have a username